bonnieho/bonnieho.github.io/README.md

 #### Technical stuff - "sticky" footer

-Again, this is not rocket science, but if you've ever struggled with getting a footer element to "stick" to the bottom of a browser window, here's what I did in the footer styles:
+Again, this is not rocket science, but if you've ever struggled with getting a footer element to "stick" to the bottom of a browser window, here's the **relevant** stuff that I did in the footer styles:

 ~~~
 footer {